CharlesBunders/xhanalib/README.md

 # xhanalib
 The Xhana Labs Library (xhanalib) is a C++ header only library providing a toolbox for fast prototyping, rudimentary fuzz testing and random data generation.

+When testing and prototyping there is often a need for random strings and numbers of a specified length.
+This libraries intent is to be a toolbox of items to facilitate that.

 ## Integrating xhanalib in to a project

 Xhanalib is header only.
 You can add the header file directly to your project.